chenlijun99/unibz-76088A-materials/slides/2022-03-30-programming_paradigms/main.md

 date: March 30, 2022
 ---

-# A refresher on operating systems and a quick look at FreeRTOS.
+# A refresher on operating systems [@tanenbaumModernOperatingSystems2015, section 2.3; @silberschatzOperatingSystemConcepts2018, chapter 6] and a quick look at FreeRTOS.

 ## I want to do this... *and* this..., *at the same time*